})

 How can Priority First assist with construction site security?

-Priority First offers a pragmatic solution to construction site security challenges, with over £1.6 billion in assets secured and rapid response times, positioning themselves as a trusted partner in safeguarding operations.
+Priority First offers a pragmatic solution to construction site security challenges, with over £1.6 billion in assets secured and rapid response times.
+Priority First provides integrated security and facilities management services—including manned guarding, CCTV monitoring, key holding, and alarm response—positioning themselves as a trusted partner in safeguarding operations across London and nationwide.

 Is investing in construction site security systems considered an expense or an investment?